MilanFIN/tetris-neat/README.md

 * A script to train a new model
 * A script to test existing models

 The models can usually clear ~5 lines per game.
-A different approach to evolving the network or some other changes might yield better results.
+A different approach to evolving the network or some other changes might end up yielding better results.

 **How it works**